samg/timetrap/README.md

 **sheet**
   Switch to a timesheet creating it if necessary.
 The default timesheet is called "default".
 When no sheet is specified list all existing sheets.
+  The special timesheet name '-' will switch to the last active sheet.

   usage: ``t sheet [TIMESHEET]``